geudde/attic-chest/pages/04.season-3/19.meeting-40/04.mira/docs.md

 ##### 4

-&emsp;Ye clifted rocks with summits soaring,
+Ye clifted rocks with summits soaring,
 &emsp;That high o’erhand this sandy plain;
 Whence softer streams, in cat’racts roaring,
 &emsp;Conjoin the salt, cerulean main.

 ##### 5

-&emsp;Within your wave-worn, lone recesses,
+Within your wave-worn, lone recesses,
 &emsp;Entomb a grief-distracted maid;
 Where terror stalks with startling tresses
 &emsp;And darkness frowns a pitchy shade.

 ##### 6

-&emsp;And thou, O deep! that hears’t my pining,
+And thou, O deep! that hears’t my pining,
 &emsp;(The unvailing fume of frenzied breath)
 ’Twas conscious *thou* and *fate* combining,
 &emsp;That vail’d my Damon’s eyes in death.

 #####  7

-&emsp;Him howling storms, of life divested,
+Him howling storms, of life divested,
 &emsp;Have made some hungry fishes prey;
 And from my eyes forever wrested,
 &emsp;On this side times short during day.

 #####  8

-&emsp;With lightning’s speed ev’n now I’ll follow
+With lightning’s speed ev’n now I’ll follow
 &emsp; His shade beyond the reach of pain,
 Ev’n now the having surge I’ll hollow,
 &emsp; And press the bottom of the main.

 ##### 9

-&emsp;So icy death, heaven’s awful envoy,
+So icy death, heaven’s awful envoy,
 &emsp;Long-wish’d, shall change my sick’ning state;
 And send a fear-form’d fleeting convoy,
 &emsp;And waft me to the realms of fate.”